CS234319/safot/Material/tutorials/sml/declarations.md

 ```
 <!-- .element: data-thebe-executable-sml -->

-when the function is called, the first pattern to match the actual parameter determines which expression on the right hand side will be evaluated
+when the function is called, the first pattern to match the argument determines which expression on the right hand side will be evaluated

 <!--vert-->